SmileDirectClub: History

 In August 2019, the company filed S-1 paperwork to go public.
 On September 12, 2019, the company went public by offering initial shares at $23, above the expected price of $19–22 per share.
 SDC's IPO opened at $20.55 and closed at $16.67 after the first day, a 28% loss from the initial shares offering.
 After the loss, the CFO of the company has stated that the focus of the company will remain the same despite market evaluations.

 SmileDirectClub was awarded a business model patent on the process used for plastic aligners for customers on April 28, 2020.
 SmileDirectClub sued a competitor, Candid Care, calling it "a copycat model".
 U.S. District Judge Colm Connolly invalidated the patent.

 On April 14, 2021, the company was the subject of a cyberattack.
 In a filing, SmileDirectClub reported that they were "able to successfully block the attack, no ransom was paid, and the Company's systems and operations are back online and performing normally."
 The estimated cost was $10 million to $15 million in revenue "from the cyberattack and the associated downtime in treatment planning and manufacturing."

 On August 3, 2021, a workplace shooting occurred at the company's manufacturing facility in Nashville.
 Two security guards and a manager were injured by the gunman, 22-year-old employee Antonio DeQuan King, who was then shot and killed by responding police officers.
 SmileDirectClub released a statement after the shooting, saying it was saddened by the events.
 The assailant was armed with a .45 caliber handgun with an extended magazine, and he fired more than 20 times, and then he was shot five times, including three shots in the legs, one in the arm, and one in the chest.

 On September 29, 2023, SmileDirectClub filed for Chapter 11 bankruptcy.
 During the bankruptcy procedure, the company expected to continue operations normally.
-However, on December 8, 2023, after a failed last-ditch sale that would help the company to exit bankruptcy, SmileDirectClub announced that it would cease operations, effective immediately and convert their Chapter 11 bankruptcy into a Chapter 7 Bankruptcy Liquidation.
+However, on December 8, 2023, after a failed last-ditch sale that would help the company to exit bankruptcy, SmileDirectClub announced that it would cease operations, effective immediately and convert their Chapter 11 bankruptcy into a Chapter 7 bankruptcy liquidation.
 SmileSet, another Nashville based company, later acquired the assets and technology of SmileDirectClub, incorporating their innovative patents and manufacturing systems into the company.
+SmileDirectClub converted their Chapter 11 case into Chapter 7 on January 26, 2024.